Sammy Ridgley: Career

-In 1981, Tommy Ridgley invited Sammy to open his show with Rose Davis.
+In 1981, Tommy Ridgley invited Ridgley to open his show with Rose Davis.

 In 1998, Ridgley was working at the Treasure Chest Casino when he was approached by Donald Lang and guitarist Ernie Vincent, who operate Kolab Records, to record a compact disc.
 During this time, Ridgley was a supervisor for community action programs at the Harvey Center.

 In 2010, Ridgley performed at the Ponderosa Stomp.